iOS-convertedin-eslamali/iOS_ConvertedinMobileSDK/README.md

 Make sure to set the pixelId and storeUrl as the appropriate initialization parameters for your use case.
 These parameters are crucial for configuring the SDK with your desired settings.

 **Step 2:**
+**Getting Notifications with Google Firebase Integration**

+To enable notifications in this framework, you need to integrate it with Google Firebase services.
+Firebase provides a robust platform for handling notifications, making it easy to send and receive messages in your application.

+If you don't already have a Firebase project, create one and follow the easy steps on the [Firebase Console](https://console.firebase.google.com/).

+**Step 3:**
+**Receive Notifications**
 For your app to make the best use of ConvertedinMobileSDK, it's essential to set up push notifications in the `AppDelegate`.
 Here's a comprehensive guide on how to Push Notification [Push Notifications Documentation](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/establishing_a_certificate-based_connection_to_apns).

 - After Setup the Push Notification successfully, Implement the didReceiveRegistrationToken method in your AppDelegate.swift file to receive the FCM device token.
 This method is called when a new token is generated or an existing token is updated, with the following code